Alluxio/alluxio/docs/Running-Tachyon-on-EC2-Yarn.md

 # Stop Tachyon

-Tachyon can be stopped by using the following Yarn command where the application ID of Tachyon can be either retrieved from Yarn web UI or the output of `tachyon-yarn.sh`.
+Tachyon can be stopped by using the following Yarn command where the application ID of Tachyon can be retrieved from either Yarn web UI or the output of `tachyon-yarn.sh`:

 ```bash
 $ /hadoop/bin/yarn application -kill TACHYON_APPLICATION_ID